aneeshm11/Gemma3nChallenge/README.md

             Utility scripts to install packages dependencies required for offline training on L4 GPUs.
 This can be used on other GPUs as well to skip the package downloading step

     gradio_app/
-        Code files of Gradio app deployed on HuggingFace spaces for inference
+        Code files of Gradio app deployed on HuggingFace spaces for inference along with a sample .tiff WSI file

     logs_and_metrics/